CyberSentryX/OSCP-NOTES/Linux Server/Red-Hat/Apache Server/README.md

-# Apache Server Configuration Notes
+# Apache Server Setup Guide

-This document provides configuration notes for setting up an Apache HTTP Server on Red Hat Linux-based systems.
+## Overview

+Apache HTTP Server, commonly referred to as Apache, is an open-source web server software renowned for its reliability, robustness, and flexibility.
+This guide will walk you through the process of installing and configuring Apache Server on your Red Hat Linux system.

 ## Installation